inkognitro/react-app-tutorial/05-toaster.md

 ## 5.2 Providing the services
 Because the toaster implementations are not really dependent on the environment.
 We can use the same logic for the `<TestServiceProvider>` as we are going to write in the `<ServiceProvider>` component.
-Just add the following code to the two files
+Just add the following code to the two files:

 ```typescript jsx
 // src/ServiceProvider.tsx and src/TestServiceProvider.tsx